Soulful, Compassionate Counselling:

 If you decide to continue, we will then establish a contract for working together that will establish boundaries to support our work together, for example, relating to fees, cancellations and confidentiality.

 All counsellors are required to have what is known as supervision.
 This is a process designed to support our work together by giving me the opportunity to ask questions, reflect and be challenged by a more experienced practitioner.
 The sessions have strict confidentiality guidelines.

-Sessions will be charged at £45 - £50 per session.
-I ask for payment in cash at the start of each session or by bank transfer.
+Sessions will be charged at £50 per session.
+I ask for payment by the start of each session by bank transfer.
 I have a few places that I offer on a reduced fee basis of £45 - please do ask if you are interested.

 If you cannot make your session, I will seek to offer an alternative appointment in the same week if possible.
 Once you have committed to our work together, I keep the slot for you every week.
 This means that I will ask for payment from you every week apart from when I am away, or when you have given 28 days notice that you will not be able to make the session.
 I will seek where possible to find an alternative time for us to meet in the same week if you cannot meet due to sickness or a last-minute event.

 As a qualified counsellor, I am a registered member of the BACP (British Association of Counselling and Psychotherapy) and work within the BACP ethical framework for good practice in Counselling and Psychotherapy.
 As a psychotherapist-in-training, I abide by the UKCP (UK Council for Psychotherapy) ethical principles and code of professional conduct.A copy of these frameworks and codes can be found on the BACP’s web site at http://www.bacp.co.uk/ethical_framework and at the UKCP website http://www.psychotherapy.org.uk/registers-standards/standards-guidance-and-policies/#standards.